If you've ever had an alcoholic drink and then suddenly the room is spinning, you've experienced "the spins."

 Best way to get rid of the spins when drunk

 Everyone is different, so each of us will respond differently to the spins, or the best ways to reduce that sensation.
-However, if you want more support than just touching hard surfaces to balance yourself, looking at supplements such as Sunset could be a good option.
+However, if you want more support than just touching hard surfaces to balance yourself, looking at supplements such as the Asian flush pill could be a good option.

 Because Sunset is created to help the body break down alcohol quickly, it can help lower your chances of experiencing the spins or dizziness when you drink alcohol.